lwasser/lwasser.github.io/_posts/2022-08-25-python-environments-test-github-actions2.md

 ### What is continuous integration (CI)?

-Continuous integration (CI) is a way to automate things at the highest level.
+Continuous integration (CI) is a way to automate things.

-Things such as:
+Those things may include:
-* Testing that an environment builds given new changes
+* Testing that an environment builds when you add a new package to it
+* Testing that an environment builds using a different version of Python
 * Pushing code to different repositories such as a live website repo from a dev repo
 * Pushing a tool to PyPI for publication
-* Running test suites that test functionality in Python packages
+* Running test suites that test functionality in Python packages (this is more complicated but just an example for this blog)

 ### What are GitHub actions?

 GitHub actions is a free-to-use continuous integration platform that works seamlessly with GitHub.
-CI runs in the "cloud" on GitHub in this example.
-The GitHub cloud.
+GitHub actions run in the "cloud" on GitHub.
+The GitHub.com cloud.

 <i class="fas fa-info-circle"></i> Remember that git is the tool that runs version control.
-GitHub.com is just a cloud based platform that runs `git`.
+GitHub.com is a cloud based platform that runs `git`.
 {: .notice }

-Using GitHub actions, your new super power enabled BFF (best friends forever), you can setup a workflow in the cloud (on GitHub) that runs your environment on all 3 different operating systems.
-All three!
+Using GitHub actions, your new super power enabled BFF (best friends forever), you can setup a workflow in the cloud (on GitHub) that runs your environment on 3 different operating systems (Linux, Mac and Windows).

-Just like that.

-You could
+You can
 even test it on different versions of `Python` if you wanted to.

 And it's all FREE.